 The Forgotten God

-The title is probably over stated but after you read this paper you should understand why I chose this title.
+The title is probably over stated, but after you read this paper you should understand why I chose this title.
 The God I’m referring to is the Creator of the world and the heavens above, He created us, sustains our existence and showers us with gifts, daily, even though we take most all of His gifts for granted.
-To be more accurate, what has been forgotten first, is His name, even though we may recognize the name, it’s not on our lips or in our thoughts, this name of course, is Jehovah (most common English translation of the Tetragrammaton).
-Jesus wrote (by inspired) His Father’s name over 6700 times in the Old Testament for us to remember and use, and Jesus mentions this in John 17:6 “I revealed Your name to the men whom You gave to Me out of the world.
+To be more direct, first, what has been forgotten is His name, even though we may recognize the name, it’s not on our lips or in our thoughts, this name of course, is Jehovah (most common English translation of the Tetragrammaton).
+Jesus included (by inspired) His Father’s name over 6700 times in the Old Testament for us to use and remember, and Jesus mentions this, “I revealed Your name to the men whom You gave to Me out of the world.
 They were Yours, and You gave them to Me and they have kept Your word.”
-In John 12:28, God glorified His name, “Father, glorify Your name.
+(John 17:6).
+God Himself glorified His name, “Father, glorify Your name.
 Then a voice came out of the heaven: I both glorify it and again I will glorify it.”
-Despite these verses and many others, this is usually news to most Christians.
+(John 12:28).
+Despite these verses and many more, this is usually news to most Christians.
 We are familiar with the name Jehovah, not because we read it in our Bibles or hear it spoken from the pulpit, mostly because of the denomination, Jehovah’s Witnesses.
 Verse 1, Chapter 14 in Revelations says “And I saw and behold, the Lamb standing on Mt Zion!
-And with Him were 144,000 with the name of His (Jesus) Father (Jehovah) having been written on their foreheads”.
+And with Him were 144,000 with the name of His (Jesus) Father (Jehovah) having been written on their foreheads.”
+(Revelation 1:14).
 Jesus doesn’t say in the back of their minds but on their foreheads.
 Is there any other name Jesus could be talking about except Jehovah, the God of Israel and the God of all existence, Christ's God and Father?
-“It is a sign forever between Me and the sons of Israel; for in six days Jehovah made the heavens and the earth…” (Exodus 31:17), "And call no one father on earth, for one is your father, the One in Heaven."
+“It is a sign forever between Me and the sons of Israel; for in six days Jehovah made the heavens and the earth…” (Exodus 31:17), "And call no one father on earth, for one is your Father, the One in Heaven."
 (Matthew 23:9).
 These are only a few of Christ's inspired words.

 Not only is the name of God forgotten but also, within most of the Christian

-communities His glory has been confused by Satan's deception, of a non-
+communities His glory has been confused by way of Satan's deceptions, by introducing

 Interlinear Bible Info.

-The JP Green Interlinear Bible, contains the Hebrew and the Greek and wasn't available until after 1976, which is an important factor in why the Christian community are so naive to the original use of God's personal name.
-The Aramaic Text was available but one needed the knowledge to read it.
-Another possible factor why God's name was kept so hidden was that most Interlinear Bibles, do not contain the Old Testament, and the one that did was very large, heavy and with very small type, making it uncomfortable carry around or to read, so it wasn't generally used unless there is something one wanted to research and it remains that way now.
+The JP Green Interlinear Bible, contains the Hebrew and the Greek and wasn't available until after 1976, which is an important factor in why the Christian community is so naive to the original use of God's personal name.
+The Aramaic Text was available in the past but one needed the knowledge to read it.
+Another possible factor why God's name was kept so hidden was that most Interlinear Bibles, do not contain the Old Testament, and the one available printing is very large, heavy and with very small type, making it uncomfortable carry around or to read, so it wasn't generally used unless there is something one wanted to research and it remains that way.
 It is generally a shelf item and most people that study a common Bible never look at one of these heavy weights that may require special glasses to read.
 So the result is, we read only what has been presented to us, or what we are accustom to reading, which unfortunately, is not as it was originally written.
-I am compelled to mention, the rewards of reading the Bible, as it was originally written, it is most overpowering and eye opening.
-This same Interlinear Bible is also available in a four volume set, that are much smaller and has much larger type, but still not portable because the Bible is divided into 4 volumes.
+I am compelled to mention, the rewards of reading the Bible, as it was originally written, it is most overpowering and eye opening expereince.
+This same Interlinear Bible is also available in a four volume set, that are much smaller and has much larger type, but still not transportable because the Bible is divided into 4 volumes.

-For those who are not familiar with this JP Green Interlinear Bible, it contains the Hebrew, the Greek text, "a" direct translation (according to the translator), of each word below each word, with the Strong’s Concordance number above each word and in the left hand column, a literal translation, which for the most part, corrects for grammar.
-The important element with having the Hebrew or Greek available, is that if one has a question concerning an interpretation or translation of a word or sentence, they can look it up via the number system supplied, in the Strong’s Exhaustive Concordance, which has in addition to a list of where each word is used in the KJV Bible, a dictionary with the many English meanings to each Hebrew and Greek word that can be used.
+For those who are not familiar with this JP Green Interlinear Bible, it contains the Hebrew, the Greek text, "a" direct translation (according to the translator) below each word, and above each word, the Strong’s Concordance number, then in the left hand column, a literal translation, which for the most part, corrects for grammar.
+The important element with having the Hebrew or Greek available, is that if one has a question concerning an interpretation or translation of a word or sentence, they can look it up via the number system supplied in the Strong’s Exhaustive Concordance, which has in addition to a list of where each word is used in the KJV Bible, a dictionary with the many English meanings to each Hebrew and Greek word that can be used.
 One doesn’t have to know how to read Greek or Hebrew, just the ability to read and use the Strong’s Concordance.
 If you want to read the Bible, as close to the original as possible, this is the way, it does make a difference.
 I also need to mention that the Greek and Hebrew supplied in the JP Green Interlinear Bible are the same used by the translators of the King James Version and many other Bible versions.
-Another convenience is that it eliminates the old English, which can be confusing for some readers.
+Another convenience is that this JP Green translation eliminates the old English, which can be confusing for some readers.